mrunlikeliest/Tracovid_19/README.md

 # Tracovid_19
-An android application which tracks the number of covid 19 cases around the globe giving real time data.
+An android application that tracks the number of COVID 19 cases around the globe giving real-time data.